IntwineConnect/volttron-OSISoftPi/README.md

 The agent currently uses a single data rate for polling, set by the HEARTBEAT_PERIOD within settings.py

 Each poll will result in the publication of the data to the pubsub bus.
 Below is an example.
 The top-level topic is configurable within the config file.
-The second level topic is from the PI server.
+The second level topic is based on the name provided in the config file.
 The message will include units, value, and a timestamp formatted using the ISO8601 standard with time in UTC.

-Topic: 'PIWebAPI\Center_Campus.Olin_2 Power Total'
+Topic: 'PIWebAPI\Power_Total'
 Message: {'units': 'kW', 'timestamp': '2017-10-04Z14:49:27.455001', 'value': 33.0}

 To package: